mikebranstein/azure-identity-workshop-instructions/src/chapters/chapter8.md

     <b>Exercise</b>: Create an Azure Function
 </h4>

-Return to the bootcamp dashboard and click the Azure Function App that you created and pinned in the previous exercise.
+Return to the workshop dashboard and click the Azure Function App that you created and pinned in the previous exercise.

 <img src="images/chapter8/open-function-app.png" class="img-small" />